CatosCrack/GoogleBudgetManager/README.md

       var sheetName = "[ADD SHEET NAME HERE]";

+- emails: This javascript object contains the emails of the PPC managers in the team.
+The object uses a key-value pairing of "managerName:managerEmail".

+        var emails = {
+              managerNameTag:"[MANAGER EMAIL]"
+        }

 The script is intended to run at the start of the day.
 This is the reason why the constant *days*, within the function *daysInMonth()*, adds one day to the difference between the current date and the total days in the month.

     function daysInMonth() {